-To assist LSA Web Services in planning our resources for faculty site development we request that your web content is ready to be uploaded to a WordPress template when you request a site and that you launch your site within one month of the site creation date.
+To assist the LSA Technology Services Web and Application Development Team in planning our resources for faculty site development we request that your web content is ready to be uploaded to a WordPress template when you request a site and that you launch your site within one month of the site creation date.
 Our staff time is divided between multiple college-wide web responsibilities and we often need to transition into other projects.
 Thanks!

 Site Request Process

 - Please prepare content for your site and come up with a plan or idea for the site’s navigation.
 See the post on recommendations for content structure for ideas.

 - Complete the Site Request Form.
 This is a quick online form designed to collect basic information about your site.
 Please review the theme options on the Example Themes page and view the example theme sites on the subpage links because the Needs Analysis will ask you to select a Theme for your site.

 - After submitting the form someone from the Web Services team will get back to you to see if you’d like to set up a quick meeting or work over email.
 We will also check in with you to determine what you’d like for your site’s URL – following these policies.